Coaching kids: Good cop, bad cop

-The difficulty is that we all like watching our kids win.That isn’t the same as encouraging gloating – we just want sport to offer our children that sense of pride and achievement.
+The dilemma is: we all like watching our kids win.
+We want sport to offer our children that sense of pride and achievement.
 Maybe that red-faced, shouty old-school coach with the foghorn voice helps build your child’s confidence in actual tournaments?